chewzzz1014/JavaScript_Basics/DOM/15-DOM-browserDefaultAction.md

   </script>
 ```

-- There's the case where we need event.stopPropagation().
-It stops the bubbling and oncontextmenu for document will not be executed
+- There's the case where we need to check on event.defaultPrevented.
+If the default action was prevented, then the event is handled and we no need to react on it.
 ```
 <p>Right-click here for the document context menu</p>
 <button id="elem">Right-click here for the button context menu(fixed with event.stopPropagation)</button>